 Therefore, there is a particular need and responsibility for clinicians to take client histories seriously and to not impose on all clients' particular etiological theories even if they have been clearly applicable in individual cases (c.f.
 Guideline 6).
-On the other hand, a client may deny for psychological reasons events or processes which to the clinician are obvious causes. and it may be legitimate to confront the client if this is present.
-A balance must therefore be struck between taking clients' histories very seriously, and retaining therapeutic objectivity.
+On the other hand, a client may deny for psychological reasons events or processes which to the clinician are obvious causes, and it may be legitimate to confront the client if this is present.
+A balance must therefore be struck between taking clients' histories very seriously. and retaining therapeutic objectivity.
 There is also a special need for peer consultation and broadening one's understanding by collating influences which clients have found important.
 Although no overwhelmingly predominant factors are likely to be found, several broad themes are already known, which may contribute to the endpoint of same-sex attraction and behavior.
-In no particular order these include, but are not limited to, sexual abuse (Jones, 2006; Kuper, Mustanski, & Greene, 2014), conditioning from childhood sexual experience (Beard et al., 2013; Hoffman, 2012; O'Keefe et al., 2014; Pfaus, 2012), relationships with parents (Francis, 2008; Frisch & Hviid, 2005; Udry & Chantala, 2005), relationships with same-sex peers political solidarity (Bem.
-1996), (Rosenbluth, 1997; Whisman, 1996), and atypical gender characteristics (mental or physical/biological) (Zucker & Bradley, 1995).
+In no particular order these include, but are not limited to, sexual abuse (Jones, 2006; Mustanski, Kuper, & Greene, 2014), from childhood conditioning sexual experience (Beard et al., 2013; Hoffman, 2012; O'Keefe et al., 2014; Pfaus, 2012), relationships with parents (Francis, 2008; Frisch & Hviid, 2005; Udry & Chantala, 2005), relationships with same-sex peers (Bem, 1996), political solidarity (Rosenbluth, 1997; Whisman, 1996), and atypical gender characteristics (mental or physical/biological) (Zucker & Bradley, 1995).

-Discretion is thus necessary in comprehending the etiology of same-sex attractions in any particular client, as is suggested by leading mental health organizations now being noncommittal on the issue (APA, 2008a; Rosario & Schrimshaw, 2014).
-Nevertheless, a broad but unified understanding of these diverse influences might be found in viewing sameattractions and behavior as a developmental adaptation to less-thanoptimal biological and/or psychosocial environments, possibly in conjunction with a weak and indirect genetic predisposition.2 Furthermore, this adaptation may be distressful to some individuals in light of their values and/or because it frequently results in behavioral practices that place participants at risk for mental illness and physical disease (cf. Guidelines 3, 8, and 12).
-Given the complexity of this topic, clinicians who work with clients reporting unwanted same-sex attractions and behavior must be even more concerned about, and committed to, contributing data for research, usual to the confidentiality requirements.
+thus Discretion is necessary in comprehending the etiology of same-sex attractions in any particular client, as is by leading mental suggested health organizations now being noncommittal on the issue (APA, 2008a; Rosario & Schrimshaw, 2014).
+Nevertheless, a broad but unified understanding of these diverse influences might be found in viewing samesex attractions and behavior as а developmental adaptation to less-thanoptimal biological and/or psychosocial environments, possibly in conjunction with a weak and indirect genetic predisposition.
+Furthermore, this adaptation may be distressful to some individuals in light of their values and/or because it frequently results in behavioral practices that place participants at risk for mental illness and physical disease (cf. Guidelines 3, 8, and 12).
+Given the complexity of this topic, clinicians who work with clients reporting unwanted same-sex attractions and behavior must be even more concerned about. and committed to. contributing data for research, subject to the usual confidentiality requirements.
 This would help broaden our understanding of the etiology of same-sex attractions and behaviors.